 Sometimes, just so you get more confused, it seems to be working.

 Or it seems to be working for others.
 Typically people you see on TV, or who write books you buy, or you pay to listen to.
 One in a million, or two, three, four million?

 So what is wrong with this picture?
 Why are we filling our minds with such nonsense, stuff that doesn’t work?

 I have an answer for you that you won’t like: because believing in someone else making miracles for you allows you to stay the same.

 Because for the ego, changing is the hardest.

 And because what causes miracles is going to involve changing.
-Giving up what the ego is interested.
+Giving up what the ego is interested in.

-And at tha price the ego would rather that you don’t have miracles.
+And at that price the ego would rather that you don’t have miracles.

 I just finished reading the book “God doesn’t make miracles, you do.” by Yehuda Berg.